dancer1325/prometheus-alertmanager/docs/configuration.md

 ### `<webhook_config>`

+* allows
-The webhook receiver allows configuring a generic receiver.
+  * 👀configuring a generic receiver👀

 ```yaml
 # Whether to notify about resolved alerts.